DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Are there any costs involved?

-During the course students will complete a work booklet for each topic including past paper questions.
+During the course, students will complete a work booklet for each topic including past paper questions.
 Students will be expected to pay for these at the start of the year.
 Purchasing booklets is a mandatory requirement of the course.

-The total cost is approximately £15 per year.
+The total cost is approximately £20 per year.

-We also ask that you pay a deposit for your course text books (£20) which will be returned to you when books are returned to the library at the end of the course.
+We also ask that you pay a deposit for your course textbooks (£20) which will be returned to you when books are returned to the library at the end of the course.

 FAQs